swcarpentry/r-novice-gapminder/_episodes/15-knitr-markdown.md

 ## Basic components of R Markdown

 The initial chunk of text (header) contains instructions for R to specify what kind of document will be created, and the options chosen.
-You can use the header to give your document a title, author, date, and tell it that you're going to want to produce html output (in other words, a web page).
+You can use the header to give your document a title, author, date, and tell it that you're going to want to produce HTML output (in other words, a web page).

 ```
 ---